olle/talk-query-response/README.md

 This is a pattern derived from the much greater, or wider, idea of expressing a _need_ or _demand_, as previously told.
-It is shaped here, into our specific version, in the **Query/Response** protocol.
+It is shaped here, into our specific version, in the **Query/Response pattern**.
 This is just our particular _flavour_ of inversion of flow and asynchronous message based communication.

 Please, take what you like, leave the rest, and extend as you seem fit.